 Check your inhalation technique.
 Read through the step-by-step instructions.
 Then try it yourself.

 - Stand or sit up straight and exhale fully.
-This step ensures you can inhale medication slowly and deeply.
+Emptying your lungs as much as possible gives you room to inhale the medication slowly and deeply.

 - Begin to inhale slowly, then activate the inhaler a split second later (or pretend, if you want to save medication – remember, this is a practice session).
 If you wait too long to inhale, you won’t have enough breath left to activate it, the medicine deep into your small airways.